kFxDaKing/FiveM-KillDeathCounter/README.md

-YOU NEED TO DOWNLOAD THIS <a href="https://github.com/DevTestingPizza/DamageEvents/releases/tag/v1.0.0">RESSOURCE</a> BEFORE (damageevents) !
+YOU NEED TO DOWNLOAD THIS <a href="https://github.com/DevTestingPizza/DamageEvents/releases/tag/v1.0.0">RESSOURCE</a> FIRST (damageevents) !